California Republican Stronghold a Toss-Up in Early Results

 Unions spent heavily to support the proposition, but their dollars were slightly outspent by real estate developers seeking to maintain the status quo for commercial property owners.

-Carl DeMaio, a former District 50 candidate and chairman of Reform California, a PAC which opposes tax hikes in the Golden State, said in a statement while the race was too close to call, he expected late ballots would oppose the proposition.
+Carl DeMaio, a former District 50 candidate and chairman of Reform California, a PAC that opposes tax hikes in the Golden State, said in a statement that, while the race was too close to call, he expected late ballots would oppose the proposition.

 “Had Prop 15 been given an honest title by state politicians, the outcome would have been overwhelmingly a NO vote, but given the deceptive title our campaign had to work hard to aggressively educate voters.
 We believe the NO side will continue to gain as all the ballots are counted,” DeMaio said.